wso2/docs-ei/en/micro-integrator/docs/develop/intro-integration-development.md

 		<td><b>Step 5: Deploy in production</b></td>
 		<td>
 			It is recommended to use a <b>CICD pipeline</b> to deploy your tested integration solutions in the production environment.</br></br>
-			WSO2 Integration Studio handles the <b>continous integration</b> of your solutions by directly pushing the artifacts to the remote artifact repository that is used by the continous deployment process:
+			WSO2 Integration Studio handles the <b>continous integration</b> of your solutions by generating the artifacts that need to be pushed to a remote artifact repository for the continous deployment process:
 			<ul>
 				<li>
 					<b>Docker images</b> in the <a href="../../develop/create-docker-project">Docker project</a> and <b>Kubernetes artifacts</b> in the <a href="../../develop/create-kubernetes-project">Kubernetes project</a> can be directly pushed to the remote artifact repository.